canvas-medical/documentation/collections/_api/careplan.md

               - value: http://snomed.info/sct|734163000
           - name: patient
             type: string
-            description: FHIR resource for a patient.
+            description: The patient reference for who this care plan is for, in the format `Patient/a39cafb9d1b445be95a2e2548e12a787`.
         endpoints: [read, search]
         read:
           description: Read a CarePlan resource.